e10e3/devops/report/report.typ

 ```

 And the image is rebuilt like before.

+The data is indeed inserted in the database, as seen in
+@filled-database.

+#figure(
+ image("assets/adminer-database-filled.png", width: 80%),
+	caption: [The database with the two tables added, in Adminer.],
+	placement: auto
+)<filled-database>

 Lastly, we add a _bind volume_ to the container for persistence:
 ```sh